tsuru/tsuru/docs/services/api.rst

-tsuru calls the service API to create a new instance via POST on ``/resources`` (please notice that tsuru does not include a trailing slash) with the name, plan and the team that owns the instance.
+tsuru calls the service API to create a new instance via POST on ``/resources`` (please notice that tsuru does not include a trailing slash) with the name, plan, tags and the team that owns the instance.
 Example of request:

 ::